epfl-ada/ada-2024-project-adaventure/Readme.md

 ### Research Questions <br>
 We have split our research questions into 3 key areas: <br>
 1. #### Hubs <br>
+* What are the defining characteristics of a hub?
-* Which articles serve as the largest hubs on Wikispeedia, and how frequently are they used by players? <br>
+* Which articles serve as the largest hubs on Wikispeedia, and how frequently are they used by players?
-* How well do hubs facilitate movement through the network—do they lead to faster, more efficient paths to target articles? <br>
-* What types of information are most often contained within hubs? <br>
+* What types of information are most often contained within hubs, and how are the hubs related to other articles or subject categories?

 2. #### User Navigation Patterns <br>
-* What paths are most commonly taken by players, and what does this reveal about public knowledge and associations? <br>
+* What paths are most commonly taken by players, and what does this reveal about public knowledge and associations?
-* Where do players tend to "block" or abandon their paths, and what kinds of topics or articles are associated with these unfinished paths? <br>
+* Where do players tend to "block" or abandon their paths, and what kinds of topics or articles are associated with these unfinished paths?
-* How do common paths differ from lesser-used or “unintuitive” paths between the same articles? <br>
+* How do common paths differ from lesser-used or “unintuitive” paths between the same articles?

 3. #### Comparing Hubs and User Navigation Patterns
+* Can we determine areas of common knowledge or knowledge gaps by comparing user patterns with hubs?
 * How do hubs affect the efficiency of user paths?
-Do users who navigate through hubs tend to complete paths more successfully or with fewer clicks? <br>
+Do users who navigate through hubs tend to complete paths more successfully or with fewer clicks?
-* Are highly linked hubs also more accessible, or do users tend to bypass them for other, potentially less-linked but more intuitive articles? <br>
+* Are highly linked hubs also more accessible, or do users tend to bypass them for other, potentially less-linked but more intuitive articles?
-### Additional dataset (if any)
-We are not planning on using any additional datasets.

 ### Methods and Timeline
 #### Task 1: Data Preparation and Cleaning